oracle/truffleruby/doc/user/ruby-managers.md

 ## RVM

-RVM has a command for adding precompiled Ruby.
+RVM has a command for adding a precompiled Ruby to the list of available rubies:

 ```bash
 rvm mount path/to/graalvm/language/ruby -n truffleruby